Pop quiz: what is the first section on your resume that belongs right below your contact information?

 Here is an example of an objective statement:

-Starting your resume off with an objective statement will be a turn-off to most hiring managers.
+Starting your resume off with an objective statement will be considered a negative with most hiring managers.

 You can see for yourself that this summary would be a lot more captivating and effective than the possible objective from the same applicant:

 Use a powerful summary that tells the employer a bit about who you are and why you’re qualified.
 The summary also allows you to take a more friendly and conversational tone where an objective doesn’t.
 Use quantifiable achievements and captivating language to convince the employer that you’re the perfect candidate for the position.